Visit to the Martin Archery factory in Walla Walla, Washington, USA

 The factory is spread over a large area and since 1951, when Gail fletched his first commercial arrows on his kitchen table, there have been about 30 separate extensions to the factory.

-Some of the mounted heads in the vestibule
+Some of the impressive mounted trophies in the Martin vestibule

-A fully extended cougar plucking his quarry out of the air
+In the foreground, a cougar, fully extended, plucking his quarry out of the air

 One of the early model compound bows mounted on the warehouse wall

-A second company, Nirk Archery in Potlatch, Idaho, a smaller bowyer, was purchased by Martin in similar circumstances to the Howatt acquisition.
-However with the Nirk purchase, staff did move to Walla Walla and since that time, the famous Nirk Rebel recurve has been made at Yakima with Nirk nocks produced at the Walla Walla plant.
+A second bowyer, Larry Nirk, a smaller bowyer trading as Nirk Archery in Potlatch, Idaho, was purchased by Martin in similar circumstances to the Howatt acquisition.
+However with the Nirk purchase, staff did move to Walla Walla and since that time, the famous Nirk Rebel recurve has been made at Yakima with Nirk nocks and Nirk bowstringers produced at the Walla Walla plant.

 Section of stock picking area